junweis/junweis.github.io/_pages/about.md

   - /about.html
 ---

-I am a Human-Computer Interaction researcher at Huawei HMI Lab.
-I work on novel interaction technologies that enhance people's daily life.
-My current projects involve wearable devices and spatial interaction.
+I am a researcher specializing in Human-Computer Interaction at Huawei’s HMI Lab, where I focus on developing cutting-edge interaction technologies.
+My current work involves cross-device interaction and Human-AI interaction.

-I was born in Tianjin, China.
-I obtained a B.Sc. in Intelligence Science and Technology at Peking University and an M.Sc. in Computer Vision from Western University.
-My master's thesis was about image classification using machine learning techniques.
-I completed a Ph.D. at SIAT, Simon Fraser University under Dr. Wolfgang Stuerzlinger's supervision.
-My doctoral dissertation was about 3D user interface and virtual reality.
-Outside of research, I have worked as a teaching assistant, instructor, and tutor.
+I was born in Tianjin, China, and pursued a B.Sc. in Intelligence Science and Technology at Peking University.
+I later earned an M.Sc. in Computer Vision from Western University, with my master’s thesis exploring image classification through machine learning techniques.
+I completed my Ph.D. at Simon Fraser University’s SIAT under the mentorship of Dr. Wolfgang Stuerzlinger, with my research concentrating on 3D user interfaces and virtual reality.

+In addition to my research, I have experience as a teaching assistant, instructor, and tutor, supporting and guiding students in various academic settings.